 - dismissing the current council members

-- enabling the Minister of Service Alberta to appoint an official administrator to provide direction and oversee RECA’s affairs and continue its critical functions such as hearing and appeals processes
+- enabling the Minister of Service Alberta to appoint an official administrator to provide direction and oversee the RECA’s affairs and continue its critical functions such as hearing and appeals processes

-- enabling transition to a new council
+- enabling the transition to a new council

-A preliminary assessment was conducted by an independent consultant following significant complaints about RECA’s leadership to the Minister of Service Alberta.
+A preliminary assessment was conducted by an independent consultant following significant complaints about the RECA’s leadership to the Minister of Service Alberta.

 The consultant recommended a full review as authorized by the Real Estate Act.